Day 26: Statistics

 The StatsFuns package provides constants and functions for statistical computing.
 The constants are by no means essential but certainly very handy.
 Take, for example, twoπ and sqrt2.

-There are some mildly exotic mathematical functions available like logistic, logit and softmax.
+Some mildly exotic mathematical functions also available, like logistic, logit and softmax.

 logistic(-5)